-Laser operation on the 1.73 μm transition in xenon atoms has been studied extensively.
-1-6 Recently a very compact, lowenergy electron beam pumped Ar-Xe laser7 has been developed which may find application in atmospheric optics research, e.g., as a seeding laser in lidar systems.
-Up to now Ar-Xe lasers have mainly been studied as high power electron beam and so called nuclear pumped laser (NPL) systems.8 This laser has a high efficiency (max.
-8%)9-11 and a low threshold.
-12-13 It is a potentially high energy (up to about 100 kJ) NPL with pulse lengths of ~10 ms. 14 Despite the promising characteristics such as high efficiency a problem of atomic rare gas NPLs has become apparent since the early times of these lasers.
+Laser operation on the 1.73 μm transition in xenon atoms has been studied extensively.1-6 Recently a very compact, lowenergy electron beam pumped Ar-Xe laser has been developed which may find application in atmospheric optics research, e.g., as a seeding laser in lidar systems.
+Up to now Ar-Xe lasers have mainly been studied as high power electron beam and so called nuclear pumped laser (NPL) systems.8 This laser has a high efficiency (max. $8\%)^{9-11}$ and a low threshold.12-13 It is a potentially high energy (up to about 100 kJ) NPL with pulse lengths of ~10 ms. Despite the promising characteristics such as high efficiency a problem of atomic rare gas NPLs has become apparent since the early times of these lasers.
 Often, when high pumping power density was used, premature termination of the laser pulse was observed.
-Sometimes peak laser intensity was even reached prior to the peak of the pumping power pulse.
-15-16 Recently, however the optical nuclear-pumped amplifier using the fast burst reactor (Bars-6) in Obninsk has shown significantly improved problem of limited reproducibility of the laser pulse^{15-16,18} suggests that there are fectors. performance of the laser but are not yet fully understood.
+Sometimes peak laser intensity was even reached prior to the peak of the pumping power pulse.15-16 Recently, however the optical nuclear-pumped amplifier using the fast burst reactor (Bars-6) in Obninsk has shown significantly improved performance, most likely due to good gas purification.
+The problem of limited reproducibility of the laser pulse15-16,18 suggests that there are factors which strongly influence the performance of the laser but are not yet fully understood.

 Several reasons for these problems have been discussed.
 Here, two main causes are considered for explaining these phenomena.
 Up to now most experiments and their analysis have dealt with the temperature dependence of the Ar-Xe laser.
-Electron collisional mixing (ECM)19 has been suggested causing the temperature dependence.
+Electron collisional mixing (ECM) has been suggested causing the temperature dependence.
 Modeling gas temperature dependence analytically is complicated and will not be described here.
-Some experiments concerning temperature dependence^{20-22} have been performed during the last decade.
+Some experiments concerning temperature dependence20-22 have been performed over last decade.
 However, there still seems to be lack of experimental data for performing accurate numerical modeling.

-As an alternative to temperature dependence, A.A.
-Mavlyutov et al. discussed the influence of molecular water impurities in the laser gas mixture on the intensity of the atomic xenon laser and performed experiments on this issue.23 The authors suggested that water molecules, desorbed from the walls of the laser cell, remove electrons by an electron attachment process, because water molecules are strongly electronegative.
+As an alternative to temperature dependence.
+A.A.
+Mavlyutov et al. discussed the influence of molecular water impurities in the laser gas mixture on the intensity of the atomic xenon laser and performed experiments on this issue.
+The authors suggested that water molecules, desorbed from the walls of the laser cell, remove electrons by an electron attachment process, because water molecules are strongly electronegative.
 Therefore, the recombination rate is reduced.
 As a result, the gain of the laser decreases.
 In addition to the electron attachment process, we took collisional quenching of neutral excited xenon atoms by water molecules into consideration.
-Although the effect of electron attachment will turn out to be larger than that of collisional quenching of neutral excited xenon atoms by water molecules in reducing laser intensity, collisional quenching is not negligible in modeling the influence of water vapor impurities on laser output.
+Although the effect of electron attachment will turn out to be larger than that of collisional quenching of neutral excited xenon atoms by water molecules for reducing laser intensity, collisional quenching is not negligible for modeling the influence of water vapor impurities on laser output.

 Experiments have been performed to study the influence of water vapor impurities in the laser gas mixture and gas temperature on the output power of the atomic xenon laser.
 During these experiments, all other parameters of the laser were kept fixed.
-The corresponding rate constants are derived using a rather a simple theoretical model for electron attachment with water vapor at room temperature.
+The corresponding rate constants are derived using a rather simple theoretical model for electron attachment with water vapor at room temperature.